Setting a Secure Credit Card PIN and Password

 - Don’t have your browser remember your credit card password.
 Someone who steals your computer or phone could access your account without even knowing the password.

 Always be sure to enter your password into the correct website.
 Phishing scams make fake websites that look like real ones hoping to trick people into entering their login or other personal information.
 Always check the URL in the browser bar to be sure you’re at the correct website and be especially wary of entering your password into a website you landed at by clicking an email link.
-Change your password periodically, e.g. every 90 days, being sure not to reuse passwords.
+Change your password periodically, like every 90 days, being sure not to reuse passwords.
 If you believe your password has been compromised, change it immediately following the guidelines given above.